phildavis754-ux/Bank-Wallet-Coin/README.md

+  This is a 'Makers Edition' or Test Net version of a white paper release.  ( for working purposes, fun, enlightenment and insight.)

 # Bank-Wallet-Coin -

 A cryptocurrency coin that funds/builds the bank wallet.
 The wallet secures your finances for storage and everyday banking.
 The bank becomes a financial institution offering home loans 2% (approximately) cheaper than many nations major banks.